AlexBAV/moderncom/README.md

 #### Limitations

 1. Leak detection is built into `com_ptr` and `object` classes and therefore is unable to track calls to `AddRef` and `Release` made by other components.
 In other words, it always assumes that only `com_ptr` class makes calls to `AddRef` and `Release`.

 1. Leak detection does not currently find leaked objects.
 Once a leaked object is found by other means, it can be viewed in the debugger to see a list of stack traces.

+## FAQ

+1. How robust is the library?

+    This library was extracted from mature production code that had been in use for several years. `moderncom` should be in a good quality to be used in a project of any size.

+1. Why C++20?

+    The production code this library was extracted from is constantly updated to use latest language features.
+Initially `moderncom` required C++17 and some C++20 requirements were added at a later time.

+1. Why Windows and MSVC only?

+    COM is a Windows technology that is continued to be used even in modern OS components.
+In fact, the newest WinRT is also based on COM.
+However, COM can be considered a technology to provide binary inter-connectivity between native components with a stable C++ ABI and therefore, may theoretically be used on other platforms.
+It can also be used as a way to establish Inversion of Control principles in code.

+    There are a few Windows bindings in the code that may be relatively easy decoupled from the rest of the code.
+After that, the library may be used on other platforms to establish a solid connectivity between application components.

+    This has not been done, however.

+1. What served as inspiration for this library?

+    The library was initially created as a way to "renovate" old code base that used ATL for COM support.
+It was inspired by early works by Kenny Kerr on his `moderncpp` project (which later became C++/WinRT library).
+The library may share some ideas (but not implementation) with C++/WinRT.
+It also does not have dependency on WinRT and does not require Windows 10.